Daniel-KM/Omeka-S-module-Reference/README.md

 It can be changed in the config form.

-Furthermore, the base route has been changed to singular `reference` instead of `reference`.
+Furthermore, the base route has been changed to singular `reference` instead of `references`.
 To keep or to create an alias for old plural routes, simply add/update it directly in your `local.config.php`, via a copy of the route part of the file `config/module.config.php`.
 Any word can be used, like `lexicon`, `glossary`, etc.